hclimente/hclimente.github.io/_posts/2025-07-14-cross-entropy.md

 | Rainy   | 0.4         | 0111001001100001011010010110111001111001         | 40              |
 | Sunny   | 0.1         | 0111001101110101011011100110111001111001         | 40              |

 In the long term, the average message will take $$0.5 \times 48 + 0.4 \times 40 + 0.1 \times 40 = 44$$ bits.
 Not a big deal I guess...
 But we can do much better! _Why waste time say lot word when few word do trick?_ For instance, we can associate each string to an integer or an emoji (8 bits).
-But we can do better than that, we can generate our own _codewords_.
+But we can do even better than that, we can generate our own _codewords_.
 To this end, we need to generate a [prefix code](https://en.wikipedia.org/wiki/Prefix_code), i.e., one in which no codeword can prefix another.

 The [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding) is a common solution to this problem which significantly shortens our average message: